sakib412/fluentform/readme.txt

 Fluent Forms can be used for your regular contact forms, event forms, online forms and any data collection form.
 You can connect the form data with many 3rd party CRM without writing a single line of code.
 And the Best thing is this is entirely free, and it always is free and opensource.

 == DRAG & DROP CONTACT FORM BUILDER ==
 Our powerful drag & drop form builder allows you to easily create WordPress contact forms and other online forms in just a few minutes without writing any code.
 Building forms is now easier for you than writing and drawing it on a piece of paper!
+Not only that, you can easily migrate from other from builder using our migrator that supports Gravity Forms, WPForms, and Ninja Forms.

 == MULTI-COLUMN FORM LAYOUT ==
 We have all faced the hassle of long forms, filling out which seems like meeting a Dementor from the Harry Potter series that might suck the soul out of you and leave you dead.
 These “long” forms are often nothing more than just mismanagement of space.
 Say, you are showing your potential lead a form that has ten input fields in it.
 Now stacking these 10 fields one after one makes it a long, tedious, and scary form.
 But if you cleverly stack them 2 or 3 columns, the whole thing looks compact, smart, and not that much scary at all!